Skip to main content

 The premium for a builder's risk insurance policy is determined by the total value of your structure upon completion, considering various project-specific factors.
 This value encompasses the combined cost of all materials and labour used in the construction, excluding the value of the land on which the structure is built.

 The average cost of a policy is about 1% to 4% of the total project cost.
-A $100,000 build would be between $1,000 and $4,000.
+For example, a $100,000 build would be between $1,000 and $4,000 to insure.
 Buildings with greater exposure to threats will be more expensive to insure.

 What is wrap-up liability coverage?